 The associate degree curricula of the College have also been approved by the State Council of Higher Education for Virginia.
-The Nursing Program (in cooperation with Tidewater Community College) is fully accredited by the National League of Nursing and approved by the Virginia Board of Nursing.
-The National League for Nursing Accrediting Commission (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 866.747.9965) may be used as a resource for program information.
+The Nursing Program (in cooperation with Tidewater Community College) is accredited with warning by the Accreditation Commission for Education in Nursing and approved by the Virginia Board of Nursing.
+The Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 866.747.9965) may be used as a resource for program information.
 The Practical Nursing certificate program and the Long-Term Care Assistant (LTCA) career studies certificate program are accredited by the Virginia Board of Nursing.